tewarideepak/javascript-training/notes.md

 # Enhanced Object Literals

 Enhanced Object Literals make it easier and cleaner to define object properties and methods using shorthand syntax introduced in ES6 (ES2015).

+# Default Parameters

+- Default parameters allow you to set default values for function parameters.

+- If no argument is passed (or undefined is passed), the default value is used.